-For the analysis in this report, we have generally relied on data 'as disclosed' by local lines companies.
+20. For the analysis in this report, we have generally relied on data 'as disclosed' by local lines companies.
 We have used this approach because we recognise that the onus is on local lines companies to be sufficiently confident in their data before it is publicly disclosed.
 The information is subject to independent audit requirements and is certified by local lines company directors.
 Further, our compliance checks have given rise to some corrections, and may continue to do so in the disclosed data.

-Nevertheless, some anomalies and discrepancies in the information that has been publicly disclosed would have materially impacted our analysis if we did not account for them.
+- 21. Nevertheless, some anomalies and discrepancies in the information that has been publicly disclosed would have materially impacted our analysis if we did not account for them. - 22.
 Specifically, we have accounted for data that is not available for Orion NZ for 2011.
 We gave Orion NZ an exemption from disclosing its historic data for 2011 to allow it to focus on its response to the 22 February 2011 earthquake in Christchurch.
 This means that there is limited data for Orion NZ for that year-particularly for detailed expenditure categories.
-To prevent this from creating a distorting gap in the data affecting industry-level analysis, or having to exclude Orion NZ from most of the analysis entirely, we have created fill-in data where 2011 is missing, set at the average of the figures it disclosed for 2010 and 2012.
+To prevent this from creating a distorting gap in the data affecting industry-level analysis or having to exclude Orion NZ from most of the analysis entirely, we have created fill-in data where 2011 is missing, set at the average of the figures it disclosed for 2010 and 2012.
 This data is not intended to be an accurate estimate of this unavailable data.
-Rather, it is intended to achieve minimal disturbance to the data series.
+Rather, it is intended to achieve minimal disturbance to the data series. - 23.
 We also accounted for some anomalies in the disclosed customer connection figures, given the extent to which we use this data.
-We replaced temporary fluctuations in connection numbers disclosed by Electra and MainPower NZ with a straight-line estimate based on figures disclosed for the years on either side of the fluctuation.
+We replaced temporary fluctuations in connection numbers disclosed by Electra and MainPower NZ with a straight-line estimate based on figures disclosed for the years on either side of the fluctuation. - 24.
+Prior to 2023, we have excluded outage data for the relevant EDB in the year when a severe event occurred, such as the Canterbury earthquakes and particularly severe storms.
+However, for 2023, we have included outages associated with severe events such as Cyclone Gabrielle.
+The reason for not excluding 2023 data is because we would have to exclude all data in 2023 for those EDBs impacted by the severe events.
+For example, Cyclone Gabrielle impacted most of the EDBs in the North Island in 2023.
+Removing most of the 2023 data for the North Island would provide us with little ability to provide relevant commentary for the Trends Report.
 There are likely to be some other errors in the disclosed data, which may be identified after this report has been published.
-We invite local lines companies to contact us if they identify an error with the data used in this report that they consider should be addressed.11
+We invite local lines companies to contact us if they identify an error with the data used in this report that they consider should be addressed.
+As